dridri/bcflight/flight/sensors/README.md

 As many as requested sensors can be used ( within the limits of how many sensors the I2C/SPI/other busses support ).
 Attitude sensors and GPSs are mixed together (by IMU::UpdateSensors()) if several of them are used.

 Every axes of each sensors can be swapped ( or the whole vector can be multiplied by a matrix ) to allow easier alignement between the sensor and drone's frame. ( see Sensor::setAxisSwap() and Sensor::setAxisMatrix() )

-ADS1015 driver is incorrect for now, as one of its input is used as current sensor for testing purpose, there should be a configurable wrapper around that.